 Given the severe difficulties for most religious communities in gaining state registration, It remains unclear which religious communities have a state-recognised "religious centre" apart from the state-controlled Muslim Board (see below).

 Meanwhile, exactly three months after the Supreme Court in the capital Baku exonerated Jehovah's Witnesses Valida Jabrayilova and Irina Zakharchenko, the Court finally prepared the decision in writing.
 After nearly a year in pre-trial detention – mostly in the main secret police prison in Baku – the two were convicted, fined and then had the fine cancelled.
 They were punished for offering one religious book.
 However, the Supreme Court offered no compensation (see below).

 Criminal Case for leading prayers

 Sardar Akif oglu Babayev (born 12 March 1974) is married with three children.
 He completed theological studies at Al Mustafa University in the Iranian city of Qom in 2000.
 He also studied Islam in Baku.
-At the invitation of the state-backed Muslim Board, Imam Babayev led the namaz (Friday prayers) at Masalli's Juma (Friday) Mosque from 2009.
+At the invitation of the state-controlled Muslim Board, Imam Babayev led the namaz (Friday prayers) at Masalli's Juma (Friday) Mosque from 2009.